Florida's days of flash flood threats eases as stalled front begins to budge

 "Obviously, if you get the heavy rain and repeated rounds of it in an urban area where you have cement and blacktop, it's going to flood," FOX Weather Meteorologist Marissa Torres said.
 "But the hope is also that areas that you get more into Alligator Alley, into some of the areas where the ground is a little bit sandier, it can absorb it a little better."

-While the flood threat is unwanted, the rain could be beneficial.
+While the flood threat is unwanted, this week’s rainfall has been a crucial step toward easing drought impacts.
 Parts of South Florida are actually seeing a rain deficit this year.
-The state's southeastern coast is under severe to extreme drought, according to the U.S. Drought Monitor.
-Miami is about 8 inches below its average rainfall for this time of year, and Fort Lauderdale is 14 inches below average.
+The state's southeastern coast is under severe drought, according to the U.S. Drought Monitor.
+Miami was about 8 inches below its average rainfall for this time of year, and Fort Lauderdale was 14 inches below average.

 Loading...